September 14th, 2025

 But in lattice-based cryptography, integers aren't quite used as how you were taught in elementary school, and real numbers aren't used at all.

-What's used, instead are rings (more specifically, polynomial quotient rings, but more on that in a future blog post), and to work with those rings, we must work with fields (more spefically, finite fields, but also will be a subject of a future blog post, or, feel free to read my post on "elliptic curve cryptography" which does touch on the topic of finite field math).
+What's used, instead are rings (more specifically, polynomial quotient rings, but more on that in another blog post), and to work with those rings, we must work with fields (more spefically, finite fields, but also will be a subject of a future blog post, or, feel free to read my post on "elliptic curve cryptography" which does touch on the topic of finite field math).

-So what are fields and rings?
+So what are rings?